yodacatmeow/indoor-noise/inter-floor-noise-classification/icassp/README.md

 (Under constuction...)

-This is the implementation code for the paper submitted to ICASSP 2020.
+This is the implementation code for the paper submitted for ICASSP 2020.